tayo4christ/aura-apraxia-aac/README.md

 ---

+### 🏛️ Academic Impact

+AURA has been featured in international research venue that explore the intersection of **AI, multimodal communication, and assistive technology**:

+- **Aarhus 2025 Workshop:** *The End of Programming as We Know It — Envisioning Radical Re-Conceptualizations of Co-Coding with AI*
+  *(Position Paper: “Gesture as Code: Rethinking Programming Through Multimodal Interaction with AI for Apraxia Therapy”)*

+These recognitions highlight AURA’s contribution to inclusive, research-driven AI for communication accessibility.

+---

 ### 🔗 References
 - **Omoyemi, O. (2025).** *Gesture as Code: Rethinking Programming Through Multimodal Interaction with AI for Apraxia Therapy.*
   Presented at **The End of Programming as We Know It — Envisioning Radical Re-Conceptualizations of Co-Coding with AI**,